aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-calendar-exceptions/handling-occurrences-for-exceptions/_index.md

 ---
 title: Handling Occurrences for Exceptions
-description: "This article explains how to handle with calendar exceptions using Aspose.Tasks for .NET."
+description: "Learn how to work with calendar exception occurrences using Aspose.Tasks for .NET."
 type: docs
 weight: 40
 url: /net/handling-occurrences-for-exceptions/